Wisconsin vs. Providence: Odds, spread, over/under - November 14

 Wisconsin vs. Providence Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup at different sportsbooks.

 |Favorite